marin51/spa-root/README.md

-# Simple Singla Spa Orchestrator App Used For Demo Purposes
+# Singla Spa Orchestrator App

 ### The main purpose of this app is to be used for local micro-fronted apps development.